-- You can start a general degree with criminology as one of multiple possible majors.
-You don't normally have to settle on a single major until the 2nd or 3rd year of a bachelor program.
+- You may be able to start a degree with criminology as one of multiple possible majors.
+You may not have to settle on a single major until the 2nd or 3rd year of a bachelor program.

 - By choosing complementary elective units from other disciplines, you can construct the ideal program to further your career goals.

 Here are the best bachelor degrees.
-We've chosen the top courses based on program depth and student satisfaction ratings.
+We've chosen the top courses based on program depth, job relevance and grad survey ratings (where available).

 Deakin Bachelor of Criminology

 Deakin University allows you to gain a degree in Criminology through cloud (distance) learning.
 You can potentially finish the degree in 2 years by studying continuously (3 semesters per year).
 Specialisations are available in areas such as media, terrorism, crime prevention, security and surveillance, and victimology.
 You can also participate in practitioner-driven seminars during your final year.

 The University of New England offers a specialist Bachelor of Criminology degree.
 It combines the study of criminology with forensic science, law, criminal justice and the sociology of deviance.
 Hands-on experience is available through a WorkReady program.
 Graduates work in border control, corrective services, government agencies, intelligence and security, juvenile justice, policing and welfare.

 Masters Programs Online

 An online Master of Criminology degree is useful for professional development or changing careers.

 Criminology graduates (with a Bachelor of Criminology or criminology major) who want to become criminologists can benefit from extra training and qualifications.